 Pet Resource Center

-Pet Care News
+Pet Care Tips and News

 Ultrasound and Therapeutic Class IV Laser Equipment: We at Ferry Farm Animal Clinic take pride in our state of the art diagnostic and treatment equipment.
 Our digital ultrasound machine provides much more detailed images for a more accurate diagnosis and treatment, and laser therapy helps speed healing of acute injuries and helps in the treatment and management of long term problems like osteoarthritis.
 Read more on the services page.